survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 ### Other Fields

 As you can see, _package.json_ can contain a lot of information.
 You can attach non-npm specific metadata there that can be used by tooling.
-Given this can bloat _package.json_, it's preferable to keep metadata in files of their own.
+Given this can bloat _package.json_, it’s preferable to keep metadata in files of their own.

-T> JSON doesn't support comments even though I'm using them above.
+T> JSON doesn’t support comments even though I’m using them above.
 There are extended notations, such as [Hjson](http://hjson.org/), that do.

 ## What Files to Publish

 Even though a project can contain a lot of files, not all should be published.
 Besides wasting bandwidth, this can leak personal files to a public registry.
-This is why it's a good idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at _package.json_ and enumerate which files and directories you want to publish.
+This is why it’s a good idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at _package.json_ and enumerate which files and directories you want to publish.

-You can't find an official recommendation on what files to publish.
+You can’t find an official recommendation on what files to publish.
 That said, there are points to consider as [discussed in Stack Overflow](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).

 At a minimum, you should distribute the source code needed to run the package.
 If you have code written using the ES6 standard, you should compile the code so that it does not lose the ES6 module definitions while everything else is converted to ES5.
 For the tooling to pick it up, you should point to this version of code through _package.json_ `module` field.

-You should point package `main` to a fully compiled version that's compatible with Node.
+You should point package `main` to a fully compiled version that’s compatible with Node.

 Besides the source, you can consider distributing package _README.md_ and _LICENSE_.
-Any metadata that's required by third-party systems, like Travis, can be safely skipped.
-Full documentation of the package doesn't need to be included as you can point to the package homepage through its metadata instead.
+Any metadata that’s required by third-party systems, like Travis, can be safely skipped.
+Full documentation of the package doesn’t need to be included as you can point to the package homepage through its metadata instead.

-W> Even though it's possible to tell npm what to exclude from `files` through `!src/*.test.js` kind of definitions, [using negation patterns is not recommended](https://github.com/npm/npm/wiki/Files-and-Ignores#details).
+W> Even though it’s possible to tell npm what to exclude from `files` through `!src/*.test.js` kind of definitions, [using negation patterns is not recommended](https://github.com/npm/npm/wiki/Files-and-Ignores#details).
 Instead, you should use _.npmignore_ and include `src/*.test.js` kind of pattern there.

 {pagebreak}

 ## Conclusion

 An npm package contains at least metadata and source.
 Many of the files that are relevant for development can be skipped in a distribution build to keep downloads fast.
-Although that's a small issue, it's still good to consider as it doesn't take much effort to filter the files.
+Although that’s a small issue, it’s still good to consider as it doesn’t take much effort to filter the files.

-You'll learn how to publish npm packages in the next chapter.
+You’ll learn how to publish npm packages in the next chapter.

 T> As browsers have evolved to support new features of JavaScript, Node is still catching up.
 This brings the problem of polyfilling.
 Ideally we would author code in modern features.
 [Mikeal Rogers states](https://medium.com/@mikeal/modern-modules-d99b6867b8f1) that we should polyfill for older Node and not let it hold the ecosystem back.